-Terry retired as unbeaten Welterweight world champion and was also a very good chess player.
+Terry retired as an unbeaten Welterweight world champion and was also a very good chess player.

 Sharing a Golf Buggy – Who are you…

-So a quick trip onto ebay reveals a single seat golf buggy for sale in Kent, with a few days I am its new owner.
+So a quick trip onto eBay reveals a single-seat golf buggy for sale in Kent, in a few days I am its new owner.